earlduque/ServiceNow-Developer-Training/GlideRecord.md

 The ```GlideRecord``` class is used for executing database operations without having to write SQL queries. ```GlideRecord``` can be useful for retrieving records which would be difficult to find using the GUI filtering options.

 ## Tutorial
-To practice using ```GlideRecord```:
+To practice using `GlideRecord`:
 1. Open your [personal developer instance](https://developer.servicenow.com/app.do#!/instance?wu=true)
-2. In the navigation menu, search 'System Definition' and then select the sub-category 'Scripts - Background'
+2. In the navigation menu, search `System Definition` and then select the sub-category `Scripts - Background`
-3. '''javascript
+3. ```javascript
 // Here is an example that gets the count of number of new incidents and provides the INC number and link var gr = new GlideRecord('incident'); // create new GlideRecord from incident table gr.addQuery('active', true); // filter out for active incidents only